Return to top

 Biscoff latte served in a glass with a Lotus Biscoff cookie on the side.

-• If you don’t have a milk frother or immersion blender you can pour the heated milk mixture and espresso shot into a blender and blend to create a frothy delicious latte.
-Or, if you have an espresso machine with a milk steamer, you can use that as well.
-Just add milk to the steamer’s pitcher, put it under the steam wand and turn it on.
-Make sure hold the pitcher at an angle so that the foam doesn’t all collect at the top, and once it’s nice and foamy, you’re done!
+• Blending for Froth: If you do not have a milk frother or immersion blender, you can blend the heated milk and espresso together for a few seconds to create a frothy latte.
+If you have an espresso machine with a milk steamer, simply steam the milk at an angle so the foam mixes evenly instead of sitting on top.

-• If you don’t have an espresso machine you can use instant coffee powder, just make it a little stronger than normal.
+• No Espresso Machine?
+No Problem: If you do not have an espresso machine, just use instant coffee powder and make it a little stronger than usual for a richer latte.

 📖 Variations

-There are so many different ways to change up this coffee drink!
-Here are a few of our favorites:
+Want to switch things up?
+There are so many fun ways to customize this coffee drink!
+Here are a few of my favorites:

 ❓Recipe FAQs